 Paqqijamik Naalangniq Inuit Scholarship Application

-The Paqqijamik Naalangniq Scholarship is an award to Inuit undergraduate and graduate students, enrolled under the Nunavut Agreement, pursuing research in a topic related to people-centred and partnership-oriented health research that ensures Nunavummiut guide health research priorities and are partners in all phases of research.
+The Paqqijamik Naalangniq Scholarship is now open for applications from Inuit undergraduate and graduate students enrolled under the Nunavut Agreement.
+This annual award supports students pursuing research in people-centred and partnership-oriented health and wellness—research that ensures Nunavummiut guide health priorities and are partners in every phase of the work.

 Two diverse colleagues cardiologists elderly male young female in white coats engaged in medical research study heart anatomy using model notebook collaborate discuss clinical case